 Visitors with a disabled parking placard can also drive over to the trailhead for the accessible portion of the Grizzly Giant Loop.
 From the parking area it’s a level .1-mile walk through the forest to the Grizzly Giant Loop, and another 425-foot stroll on a wide level trail to the tree itself.
 The California Tunnel Tree, which was carved out as a novelty for stagecoaches in 1895, is another 425 feet down the trail.
 It’s a nice photo op and you can walk or roll through this giant today.

 After the California Tunnel Tree, the trail continues back through the forest to the Mariposa Grove Arrival Center; however it loses its access in another 425 feet, due to rocks and a steep grade.
 Still it’s a lovely 2/3-mile out-and-back stroll, and it offers visitors a very accessible overview of the lower grove.
 And although it’s a bit longer than the Big Trees Loop Trail, you can still get a good view of the Grizzly Giant from the trailhead.
 Either way, make sure to include the new and improved Mariposa Grove on your next Yosemite visit.

-And if you’d like to spend the night in Yosemite National Park, consider this accessible suite at the Majestic Yosemite Hotel. emerginghorizons.com/romancing-yosemite
+And if you’d like to spend the night in Yosemite National Park, consider this accessible suite at The Ahwahnee. emerginghorizons.com/romancing-yosemite